 There are many different types of restraining orders.
 If you are the victim of abuse and need help right now, you can seek an emergency protective order.
 If you are the victim of domestic violence, you can seek a domestic violence restraining order.
 A civil harassment restraining order can be used if your harasser is not a significant other and a criminal restraining order can protect you if you were the victim or witness to a crime.

-For more information about family law matters and to schedule a free consultation call the San Diego family law attorneys at The Law Office of Thomas M. Huguenor at (858) 458-9500.
+For more information about family law matters and to schedule a free consultation call the San Diego family law attorneys at Huguenor Mattis, A.P.C. at (858) 458-9500.